GalaadSubileau/nSoRU/README.md

 |`sweet`  |`]`        |If the byte at the data pointer is nonzero, then instead of moving the instruction pointer forward to the next command, jump it *back* to the command after the *matching* `[` command.|

 Commands must be seperated by spaces.

+## Credits
+ - <a href="https://en.wikipedia.org/wiki/Brainfuck">Wikipedia</a> for the description of the commands
+ - CMU StuCo course 98-242: Introduction to Esoteric Programming Languages (Spring 2023, instructors: Gil, David, Harrison, and Ethan)